IoannisChalk/Machine-Learning-Specialization/README.md

 # Navigate to the respective course directory (e.g., Supervised-Machine-Learning, Advanced-Learning-Algorithms, Unsupervised-Learning-Recommenders-Reinforcement-Learning)
 # Open the desired lab notebook (.ipynb) in Jupyter Notebook and follow the instructions within the notebook

+## Technical Requirements

+- Python 3.x
+- Jupyter Notebook
+- Required packages listed in `requirements.txt`

+## Contribution

+Contributions are welcome!
+Please submit a pull request or open an issue to discuss any changes.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.